joshuadahlunr/cs480dahl/PA3/README.md

 ## Keys
-The cube menu at the top of the application is also capable of preforming all of the fellowing operations.
+The Planet dropdown menu at the top of the application is also capable of preforming all of the following operations.

-* R - pause the rotation of the cube
+* R - Pause the rotation of the planet.
-* O - pause the orbit of the cube
+* O - Pause the orbit of the planet.
-* left click, L - reverse the orbit of the cube
+* left click, L - Reverse the orbit of the planet.
-* right click, F - reverse the rotation of the cube
+* right click, F - Reverse the rotation of the planet.

+Additionally, the orbit and rotation speed of the planet can be adjusted in the planet dropdown menu.
+Likewise the scale of the moon can be adjusted in the moon dropdown menu.

 # Dependencies, Building, and Running